-Extrusion process is a very common manufacturing process of different engineering materials such as metals, ceramics and polymers.
-In polymer production, plastic extrusion processses and extrusion machines are very common systems in industry.
-In here, you can find general information about;
+The extrusion process is a very common manufacturing process of different engineering materials such as metals, ceramics, and polymers.
+In polymer production, plastic extrusion processes and extrusion machines are very common systems in the industry.
+Here, you can find general information about;

 - Working principles of plastic extrusion machines,